- Solicitors For Business

 - Potholes and other road defects

-What Evidence Do I Need to Make a Claim?
+What Evidence Do I Need to Make a Cycling Accident Claim?

 Put simply, there are no hard and fast rules as to what evidence you need to make a claim.
-But, there is certain evidence that you should keep hold of or secure when pursuing a cycling accident claim, as it can help to strengthen your case, and will help us to get you the compensation you deserve.
+However, there is certain evidence that you should keep or secure when pursuing a cycling accident claim, as it can help to strengthen your case, and will help us to get you the compensation you deserve.

 For a damaged bicycle, you should provide: